 Quilting On the Line currently has an enrollment of more than 80 members.
 Our guild is a warm and welcoming, casual group of friendly quilters of all skill levels.
 Our programs may include a workshop, lecture by a guest speaker, game night or a sit and sew.

 July and November meetings are scheduled for “pot luck” dinners.
-We meet monthly (except December) at Fawn Grove Church of the Nazarene in Pylesville, MD.
-There are a number of ongoing projects that members are invited to participate in.
+January is usually our guild member BINGO game, while February is generally our member-led demonstrations meeting.
+All other meetings include a presentation by a professional lecturer.
+We meet monthly (except December).
+There are a number of ongoing projects in which members are invited to participate.
 Projects vary each year, but may include a Challenge, Round Robin or Row Robin, Block Exchange, Mystery Quilt, group projects for fundraisers and more.

 We have a great show and tell because we have some very talented ladies in our guild.
 The quilting styles of our guild members including traditional quilts, modern quilts, art quilts and every other style imaginable.
 We invite you to join us as a guest and look forward to seeing you at our next meeting.